regebro/how-to-diff-xml/talk.rst

     This means the nodes will match, but since the contained text isn't the same we get an edit script action to update that text.

-    The formatter that outputs the XML knows that these unicode characters are replacements, and will insert the correct tags.
+    The formatter that outputs the XML will insert these stubs before diffing and replace them back with the correct tags after diffing.

-    And the characters used are from the Private User are in Unicode, don't worry.
+    And the characters used are from the Private User Area in Unicode, don't worry.

+    It's from the small 16-bit area in Unicode so it works on narrow builds of python, once Python 2 support is dropped it will be another larger unicode area, but you are unlikely to run out of replacement characters in any case.

 ----